Skip over navigation

 Community Spaces

-In addition to their teaching function, the new performance venues in the Arts and Transit Neighborhood will host University-produced performances and other activities that will be open to the public.
-Combined with the art museum and the existing McCarter and Berlind theaters, the neighborhood will become a vibrant cultural destination for the region.
+In addition to their teaching function, the new performance venues within the Arts and Transit Project will host University-produced performances and other activities that will be open to the public.
+Combined with the existing McCarter and Berlind theaters, the neighborhood will become a vibrant cultural destination for the region.

 While the numerous arts and performance venues will be used heavily throughout the year by students and visiting lecturers and performers invited by the University, community groups will be invited to partner with the University to provide both collaborative and independent programming to activate the public plazas and the indoor performance venues.